shanehull/quickval/README.md

    a growth-exit model with a high-growth stage and an exit multiple

 OPTIONS:
-   --risk-free value     the risk free rate in decimal format (default: 0) --risk-premium value  the equity risk premium rate in decimal format (default: 0) --current-fcf value   override the current FCF with a normalized number (default: 0) --growth-rate value   override the growth rate with your own number (default: 0)
+   --risk-free value     the risk-free rate in decimal format (default: 0) --risk-premium value  the equity risk premium rate in decimal format (default: 0) --current-fcf value   override the current FCF with a normalized number (default: 0) --growth-rate value   override the growth rate with your own number (default: 0)